alaub81/openHAB/README.md

 ## Scripts / Tools

 here you can find some usefull scripts I am using to administrate my openHAB setup.
-For example there are some scripts to do things in the persistnece layer, influxDB.
+For example there are some scripts to do things in the persistence layer - influxDB.
 Or to bring more stability into the digitalstrom binding.
-Just have a look at the Script Descriptions on top of each script.
+Just have a look at the descriptions on top of each script.

 To make the scripts running, please add the execute right to them and then just start it, e.g.: